Professor Oscar Odena

 Supervision

-Oscar is currently at supervisory capacity.
-Current doctoral students are being supported by the ESRC and SDS, and the governments of Mexico and Oman:
+Oscar is at supervisory capacity.
+Recent doctoral students have been supported by the governments of Indonesia, Malaysia, Mexico, Oman and the UK.
+Current students:

-Oscar has been invited as external examiner of doctoral theses by universities in China (The Education University of Hong Kong), Ireland (Limerick), Norway (Western Norway), Portugal (Aveiro), Spain (Autonomous of Barcelona, Granada, Jaume I, Lleida) and the UK (Durham, UCL, Ulster).
+Oscar has been invited as external examiner of doctoral theses by universities in Australia (Queensland), China (The Education University of Hong Kong), Ireland (Limerick), Norway (Western Norway), Portugal (Aveiro), Spain (Autonomous of Barcelona, Basque Country, Granada, Jaume I, Lleida, Open University of Catalonia) and the UK (Durham, Guildhall, UCL, Ulster).

 - Wang, Luyi (2023) Social inclusion through music education in China?
 A case study of a secondary school in Fujian Province (PhD thesis, University of Glasgow)